This baby carrot soap is gentle and mild, making it perfect for those with sensitive skin.

 Step 9: Unmold and slice into bars.
 Let cure in the open air for six weeks or longer.
 Because of the high olive oil in this soap, a longer cure time will make for a harder, yet more gentle soap.

-For more in-depth information on making palm-free natural soaps, along with instructions on adding herbs, flowers, and natural colors to your handmade soaps – check out my Natural Soap Making eBook.
+For more in-depth information on making palm-free natural soaps, along with instructions on adding herbs, flowers, and natural colors to your handmade soaps – check out my Handmade Natural Soaps eBook Collection.